nickrusso42518/vtlcli-docker/README.md

 Not everyone has immediate write access to DNAC, and this tool is meant to eliminate that barrier.
 However, the tool can be used for any other purpose.

-## Installation
+## Installation and Usage
-You have two options.
-In both cases, you'll need `docker` installed.

-### Pull from Dockerhub
-*Option not yet available, but coming soon*

-Download image from dockerhub: `docker pull nickrusso42518/vtlcli-docker`
+Follow these steps to start using the tool.

+### Packages needed
+`docker`, `docker-compose`, and `git`

-### Build from source
+### Steps
-You'll need `git` and `docker-compose` installed as well.

 1. Perform `git clone` using SSH or HTTPS.
 2. Navigate to the directory: `cd vtlcli-docker`
-3. Build the container: `docker-compose build`

-## Usage
-Follow these steps to start using the tool.

-1. Create bind mount directory: `mkdir vtimount`
+3. Create bind mount directory: `mkdir vtimount`
-2. Populate `vtimount/` with files you want to access within the container.
+4. Populate `vtimount/` with files you want to access within the container.
    Normally this would be `*.yml` and `*.vtl` files.
+5. Obtain the container.
+Choose one of these options:
+   * Build it from local `Dockerfile` yourself: `docker-compose build`
+   * Pull from dockerhub: `docker pull nickrusso42518/vtlcli-docker`
-3. Run a container and enter its shell: `docker-compose run vtlcli-docker sh`
+6. Run a container and enter its shell: `docker-compose run vtl sh`
-4. View README from within the container: `cat sample/README.md`
+7. View README from within the container: `cat sample/README.md`

 ## Sample
 I've included a simple NTP configuration sample, which you can explore